FREE SPRING SHIPPING ON ALL ORDERS OF $100 OR MORE

 Frequently Asked Questions

 Just received your plants and don’t know where to start?
-Or are you a seasoned growing looking to expand your knowledge?
+Or are you a seasoned gardener looking to expand your knowledge?
 Explore our helpful tips to keep your plants growing strong and healthy!

 How to Plant Daylilies

 In this video, we show you how to give your daylilies a solid foundation by planting them the right way.